iranopendata/catalog/spec.md

 - `type: string`

 How often will this dataset is updated.
-Values can be daily, monthly, quarterly, yearly
+Values can be daily, weekly, monthly, quarterly, yearly
 ```
 frequency = "monthly"
 ```